MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 loaded onto a system that has none of the other software dependencies required to run R.

-The package source code incluces a `docker/` directory with the following
+The package source code includes a `docker/` directory with the following
 contents:

 ```